muhammadsna76/TapSwapVideos/README.md

 - Click on **Reload**.

 ### 3. Copy the Text
-- After reloading, the page should display a "Not Loaded" error and a link below it.
+- After reloading, the page should display a "Web Page Not Available" error and a link below it.
 - **Copy all the text**, including the "Web Page Not Available"  message but you have to remove it.

 ### 4. Send the Text to Your PC
-- Send the copied text to your PC, or android and open the link in your browser (To use it in android,use misses browser).
+- Send the copied text to your PC, or android and open the link in your browser (To use it in android,use misses/kivi browser).

-### 5. Install Tampermonkey Extension
+### 5. Install Tampermonkey/Violentmonkey Extension
 - If you don’t have it yet, install **Tampermonkey** from [Chrome Web Store](https://chromewebstore.google.com/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo?hl=en).
+And for Android, Download **Violentmonkey** from [Chrome Web Store](https://chromewebstore.google.com/detail/violentmonkey/jinjaccalgkegednnccohejagnlnfdag)

 ### 6. Add the Tampermonkey Script
 - Open the Tampermonkey plugin settings.